OrdinaryMagician/aliceinuserland/README.md

 From what I've seen, GNU code is gross (really), unclean, bloated and not very easy to follow (my head hurts when I try to read it).
 I'm not the only one with this opinion, apparently.

-The GNU project is also not POSIX compliant (how horrifying).
-It does not implement functions mandated by POSIX, completely makes up its own rules, and adds extra functionality that is absolutely unnecessary (just look at GNU Hello, seriously) and can be considered harmful (cat -v, anyone?).
+The GNU project adds extra functionality that is absolutely unnecessary (just look at GNU Hello, seriously) and can be considered harmful (cat -v, anyone?).

 Also I want to have a nice learning experience while I write all this (I find programming to be real fun).

 ## POSIX compliance

-Au aims to be POSIX compliant (when possible), while still adding a bit of extra spice on the features it provides (keeping the size small, of course).

-Au does NOT implement all the utilities mandated by POSIX, just only what GNU provides.

-The reference used is POSIX.1-2008 (IEEE Std 1003.1-2008)
+I have ceased to keep the project POSIX compliant.
+It seems standards compliance is considered harmful too.
+Well, less work for me.
+Smaller and more compact binaries will come out of this now.

 ## Compatibility